CamilleLange/XM-company/Readme.md

 The default configuration file is used.
 If you want to modify the configuration, refer to the `Configuration` section.

 ### Docker Compose
-You can use the provided Docker Compose files to deploy the API and its services in `dev` or `staging` environments.
+You can use the provided Docker Compose files to deploy the API and its services in `dev` (this env is recommended for local or docker image deployments) or `staging` (to have all the services launch within the same docker-compose file) environments.

 Both env are configured to be run immediatly.